Tumble Dry Low Meaning

 Do not mix lightweight or delicate clothes with thick or abrasive clothing.
 Keep lightweight cotton sweatpants, t-shirts and shorts together, while keeping thick towels and denim separate for example.

-If your clothes come out of the washer and they are still soaking wet, return them to the washer for another spin cycle.
+If your clothes come out of the washer and they are still soaking wet, return them to the washer for another spin cycle (how long does a washer take?).
 Drying soaking wet clothes will take too long and possibly cause damage to your clothes

 Dryer sheets help to reduce static during the drying cycle, while also adding scents and softness to your garments.